 Now that you have a full list of things that do (or might) trigger the airline incidental fee credit, here’s a quick look at the things that don’t trigger this credit.

-Airline gift card purchases were a long-time favorite for redeeming the airline incidental fee credit.
+Airline gift card purchases were a longtime favorite for redeeming the airline incidental fee credit.
 However, as of this summer, our team has had no luck getting these reimbursed.

-Unfortunately, cabin upgrades are not eligible for reimbursement.
+Cabin upgrades are not eligible for reimbursement.

-While the Amex Platinum card’s airline incidental fee credit is limited when compared to travel credits offered by other premium credit cards, it still offers a ton of value.
-When you use the methods listed above, you’ll not only save money, but also have a better travel experience with extra checked bags, lounge access, and more.
+While the Amex Platinum card’s airline incidental fee credit is limited compared to travel credits offered by other premium credit cards, it still provides a ton of value.
+It has gotten hard to use the credits, but there are still ways to get the total value.